Golf’s most dynamic new market

 CHALLENGE

-Our task was to model a prosperous domestic golf market in Saudi Arabia, whereby a circular economy and broad sustainable practice would underpin governance of the sport, creating participation, education and employment opportunities in golf.
+Our task was to model a prosperous domestic golf market in Saudi Arabia, whereby a circular economy and broad sustainable practice would underpin the governance of the sport, creating participation, education and employment opportunities in golf.
 As such, golf was envisioned as a tool to enhance welfare among the people of Saudi Arabia.

 2.8m projected golf participants by 2030